 This C-shell script will create three empty project tables in the AMET database: wrfExample_profiler, wrfExample_raob, and wrfExample_surface.
 These tables correspond to the matches between the model outputs and (1) the wind profiler observations, (2) the radiosonde observations, and (3) the surface observations.
 After creating these tables, the script then begins the matching process.
-This consists of auto-ftping data from the MADIS web site for the model's temporal period, finding the geographic location of each observation site on the model grid and interpolating to those locations, and then populating the appropriate table with the model-obs pairs for each variable.
+This consists of auto-ftp-ing data from the MADIS web site for the model's temporal period, unzipping the downloaded data, finding the geographic location of each observation site on the model grid and interpolating to those locations, populating the appropriate table with the model-obs pairs for each variable, and optionally rezipping the data for compressed storage.
 Finally, the script updates the project_log with summary information for the wrfExample project.